 Buying a new home is a big decision that can often be stressful.
 You may be worried about unseen damages that could cost you hundreds to thousands of dollars, especially if you’re not buying new construction.
 Well, we’re here to help relieve some of that stress by shedding light on both the unseen and unforeseen.
 We’ve compiled some helpful tips every potential home buyer should know when house hunting.

 Check for Signs of Water Damage

 When viewing a home for the first time, you’ll want to check for any abnormal signs, including any indication of water damage.
 Water damage can happen anywhere in the home, whether it’s the walls, floors, cabinetry, or exterior.
 Look for dark patches on surfaces such as walls and floors.
 This may indicate damage beyond the surface.
 Also check for warping in otherwise flat surfaces.
 When water penetrates floors, especially, it can cause them to buckle, bend, and warp.

-Tip: Take a close look in the basement and attic.
+Tip: Take a close look at the basement and attic.
 If the weather has been relatively dry but you notice some of the aforementioned problems, the home may have prolonged water damage.
 This can require more work and money to repair.

 Test the Windows